serverless-mom/jquery-zine/readme.md

 `$('.wrong-class').html('<div>new content!</div>')`
 (this code is supposed to find anything with the class `wrong-class` and set its HTML content to be a new div)

-running this code gives us no errors at all, not even a warning that jQuery couldn't set the HTML of the element with `wrong-class` since it found no  matching elements!
+Running this code gives us no errors at all, not even a warning that jQuery couldn't set the HTML of the element with `wrong-class` since it found no  matching elements!